Sylvaingbrt/Django/README.md

 # Django

-Repository where my Django code from the django tutorial is.
+Repository where my code python from the django tutorial is.